digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Metadata schema
-—

-A metadata schema is a structured framework for organizing and describing information about a specific type of resource, like a document, image, or video.
+A **metadata schema** is a structured framework for organizing and describing information about a specific type of resource, like a document, image, or video.

 <!--presenter notes